CyVerse-learning-materials/container_camp_workshop_2018/docker/dockerintro.rst

 3. Running Docker containers from prebuilt images
 =================================================

 Now that you have everything setup, it's time to get our hands dirty.
-In this section, you are going to run an `Alpine Linux <http://www.alpinelinux.org/>`_ container (a lightweight linux distribution) on your system and get a taste of the docker run command.
+In this section, you are going to run an `Alpine Linux <http://www.alpinelinux.org/>`_ (a lightweight linux distribution) container on your system and get a taste of the `docker run` command.

 But wait, what exactly is a container and image?

 *Containers* - Running instances of Docker images — containers run the actual applications.
 A container includes an application and all of its dependencies.
 It shares the kernel with other containers, and runs as an isolated process in user space on the host OS.
-You created a container using docker run which you did using the alpine image that you downloaded.
-A list of running containers can be seen using the docker ps command

 *Images* - The file system and configuration of our application which are used to create containers.
-To find out more about a Docker image, run `docker inspect alpine`.
-In the demo above, you used the `docker pull` command to download the alpine image.
-When you executed the command docker run hello-world, it also did a `docker pull` behind the scenes to download the hello-world image
+To find out more about a Docker image, run `docker inspect hello-world`.
+In the demo above, you could have used the `docker pull` command to download the hello-world image.
+However when you executed the command `docker run hello-world`, it also did a `docker pull` behind the scenes to download the `hello-world` image with `latest` tag (we will learn more about tags little later).

 Now that we know what a container and image is, let's run the following in our terminal: